admarschoonen/TouchLib/getting-started---introduction.md

 Note that while Arduino UNO boards do work and are supported, they have only limited memory and processor power.
-Since other boards such as Teensy 3.x, Particle Photon and ESP boards have much more memory and faster processors, it's recommended to use these or similar boards instead.
+Since other boards such as Teensy 3.x, Particle Photon and ESP32 boards have much more memory and faster processors, it's recommended to use these or similar boards instead.
 See [supported boards](../supported-boards/) for more details.